inerttila/Excel-Data-App/README.md

 You can customize the file path where the Excel file is saved based on your preferences.
 To do this, follow these steps:

-1. Locate the following line of code in the Python script (`excel.pyw`):
+1. Locate the following line of code in the Python script :

 ```python
   file_path = 'C:\\Users\\User\\Desktop\\Excel-Data-App\\Timesheet-managementt.xlsx'